sadc1/GradebookSystem/README.txt

 # Grading Book Project (C++)
-Made by Sadmir C. as an honors project.
+Made as an honors project.
 Intended to be used for future grading for when I become a teacher.
 For now, all data is stored locally and any data made is just test cases.

 HOW TO USE:
 CMAKE Version 4.0.2 for Windows.